RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 ## Validation

-FoundationPose’s official framing is: [it can be applied to a novel object at test time without fine-tuning if you provide either a CAD model or a small number of reference images.](https://github.com/NVlabs/FoundationPose?utm_source=chatgpt.com) FoundationPose’s model-based mode expects a CAD model / mesh file of the target object, because it needs to render the object from candidate poses.
-For FoundationPose, you usually do not need a fully parametric SolidWorks-style CAD model.
-[A decent renderable mesh is often enough](https://deepwiki.com/NVlabs/FoundationPose/4.1-model-based-pose-estimation?utm_source=chatgpt.com)
+FoundationPose’s official framing is: [it can be applied to a novel object at test time without fine-tuning if you provide either a CAD model or a small number of reference images](https://github.com/NVlabs/FoundationPose).
+FoundationPose’s model-based mode expects a CAD model or mesh file of the target object because it needs to render the object from candidate poses.
+In practice, you usually do not need a fully parametric SolidWorks-style CAD model; [a decent renderable mesh is often enough](https://deepwiki.com/NVlabs/FoundationPose/4.1-model-based-pose-estimation).

-Here is a guide [for FoundationPose usage](https://deepwiki.com/NVlabs/FoundationPose/4.1-model-based-pose-estimation?utm_source=chatgpt.com)
+Here is a practical guide for [FoundationPose usage](https://deepwiki.com/NVlabs/FoundationPose/4.1-model-based-pose-estimation).

-### ⚠️ Data Synthesis - TexFusion is EXPERIMENTAL
+### Data Synthesis: TexFusion Is Experimental

 TexFusion’s method takes a text prompt plus mesh geometry and produces a UV-parameterized texture using Stable Diffusion as the text-to-image backbone.
 Its core idea is multi-view diffusion sampling, aggregating views through a latent texture map, then fusing decoded RGB views into a texture map.